-When making the request, please provide the following information: full name, date of birth, address, current phone number, and parent’s name (if child is under 18 years of age).
+You will need to provide: full name, date of birth, address, current phone number, and parent’s name (if child is under 18 years of age).

 - If making the request through email, a phone number must be provided for the department to contact the person requesting the records.
 Requests made by mail should be sent to the following address: Knox County Health Department, Immunization Program, 140 Dameron Avenue, Knoxville, TN 37917.

 - Records can only be mailed to the home address; records cannot be faxed or emailed.
 Children's records may be obtained by parent only.

-Anyone 18 years old or older has to request their own records.
+- Anyone 18 years old or older has to request their own records.

-If obtaining records in person, please bring picture ID.
+- If obtaining records in person, please bring picture ID.

 - For more than 30 years, our Immunization Program has maintained immunization certificates and records for children in Knox County.
 This program monitors our county’s child vaccination rates in an effort to maintain high levels of immunization against vaccine-preventable diseases.
 Through the combined use of birth records, the CDC’s National Immunization survey of 24-month-old babies and teens, and the statewide Immunization Registry, the Immunization Program works to ensure that all children are protected from vaccine-preventable diseases.

 - The Immunization Program works with the Department of Human Services to audit day care centers and Head Start programs in Knox County.
 In addition, the Immunization Program provides guidance, education and support to local health care providers.
 For example, the program guides health care providers through signing up for the Tennessee Immunization Registry as well as provides assistance in using the system.
 The Immunization Program is a participant in the federal Vaccines For Children Program and acts as a resource to Knox County providers who also participate in Vaccines For Children Program.